mattcen/2024-11-three-django-apps-in-a-trenchcoat/script.md

 # 2. Brownsea

 <!--
-[!FIXME - This is verbose.
-Remove from talk, but keep this as a note.]
+FIXME: This is verbose.
+Remove from talk, but keep this as a note.

 Building a Legion of Devs is ambitious, and starting that process at age 10 is insanity.
 We have learnt that teaching young people to code can never be started too early - how this is achieved is much more important.
 While